lucka-me/umbra-sphere.lucka.dev/content/contact/index.md

 title: Contact
 ---

-For any bug in Umbra Sphere, feel free to [file an issue on GitHub repository](https://github.com/lucka-me/umbreon-swift/issues/new/choose).
+For any bug in Umbra Sphere, feel free to [file an issue on GitHub repository](https://github.com/lucka-me/umbreon-swift/issues/new).

-For question, please leave a message to developer on [Telegram](https://t.me/SeeleUN).
+For any question, please leave a message to the developer on [Telegram](https://t.me/SeeleUN).